Bedrock-OSS/bedrock-wiki/docs/entities/npc-dialogs.md

 ]
 ```

-This selector **only** works within NPC dialogs, it cannot be used anywhere else.
+This selector **only** works within NPC dialogues, it cannot be used anywhere else.

 ## Translation

-All of the dialog properties that will be displayed to the user can also be translated:
+All of the dialogue properties that will be displayed to the user can also be translated:

 <CodeHeader></CodeHeader>